Dutch Entry 59th Venice Biennale

 melanie bonajo (lowercase, they / their) is a Dutch artist, filmmaker, certified sexological bodyworker and somatic sex coach.
 The new work, specially commissioned for the Biennale Arte 2022, is part of their ongoing research into the current status of intimacy in our increasingly alienating, commodity-driven world.
-For bonajo, touch can be a powerful remedy for the modern epidemic of loneliness. bonajo will be working with a curatorial team consisting of Maaike Gouwenberg, Geir Haraldseth and Soraya Pol.
-In collaboration with designer Théo Demans, bonajo is creating an immersive video installation that will draw visitors into a perspective-altering environment.
+For bonajo, touch can be a powerful remedy for the modern epidemic of loneliness. bonajo will be working with a curatorial team consisting of Orlando Maaike Gouwenberg, Geir Haraldseth and Soraya Pol.
+In collaboration with scenographer Théo Demans, bonajo is creating an immersive video installation that will draw visitors into a perspective-altering environment.
 The visitors’ sensory awakening will help them to reflect on the meaning of touch and intimacy in relation to their own bodies. bonajo says:

 “With this project we want to reprioritise the body as a vehicle for connection and safety, cultivating touch and friendship as a form of activism.
 Feeling is a form of intelligence; thinking through touch.”

 A broad-based international jury selected bonajo from a long list of artists and curators who had applied to take part in earlier versions of the biennale.
 Those selected were invited to submit an overall plan.
 After the plans were presented to the jury, it was unanimous in determining that melanie bonajo would be representing the Netherlands.
 In making its choice, the jury considered, among other things, the quality of the work and the impact it will have on the international stage of the Venice Biennale.
 The jury is confident that bonajo can deliver a presentation that impresses and inspires.